 2.1 Why doesn’t the keyboard read the full range of a key?

-Furthermore, the limitation is in the switch, not the software or hardware inside.
+The limitation is in the switch, not the software or hardware inside.
 The switch is a dummy device and swappable for another, so your Wooting one is future proof in case of any new developments.

 2.2 Is it necessary to download the software?